-Whenever possible positions will be advertised through the local churches and schools.
+Whenever possible, positions will be advertised through the Conference HR website and/or local churches and schools.
 All prospective employees desiring employment with the Conference must complete an SECC employment application and take any required tests, as appropriate.
-Applicants will be screened by the Human Resources Department and top candidates will be referred to the appropriate departments for further interviews.
+Copies of applications will be given to the Department Director.
+Top candidates will be interviewed.
 The name of the top candidate will be submitted to the appropriate committee for final approval.
 Notification of employment will be sent to the applicant by the Human Resources Director.

-All new employees as well as former employees being rehired must report to the Human Resources Department to complete the hiring process.
+All new employees, as well as former employees being rehired, must report to the Human Resources Department to complete the hiring process.
 An applicant may not begin working until all forms are completed.

-As explained earlier, all employment at Southeastern California Conference is at-will. (see 104)
+As explained earlier, all employment at Southeastern California Conference is at-will.

-302 NEW HIRES
+NEW HIRES

 All offers of employment are contingent on verification of the individual's right to work in the United States.
 On the first day of work, the employee will be asked to provide original documents verifying right to work and to sign a verification form required by federal law (I -9 Form).
-If an employee at any time cannot verify his/her right to work in the United States, the Conference will be obliged to terminate the employee's employment.

-303 INTRODUCTORY PERIOD
+INTRODUCTORY PERIOD

 The first three months of employment is an introductory period.
-During this period, one will have an opportunity to learn the new position and see whether he/she enjoys the employment with our Conference.
+During this period, the new employee will have an opportunity to learn the position and see whether the position fits the employee's skills and abilities.
 The Conference will use this period to see if the employee is able to meet the Conference's expectations.
 The introductory period may be extended for business reasons or due to authorized time off taken by the employee.

-304 EMPLOYMENT STATUS
+EMPLOYMENT STATUS